Skyld-Labs/ModelHunter/README.md

 ## Result :
 You will find :
-- inside APP_RESULT/ directory - all report of tested app and their model if model are found.
+- inside APP_RESULT/ directory - all reports of tested app and their models if a model was found.
-- inside modelhunter/model_stat.db - a SQLite DB with all importante information to further analysis
+- inside modelhunter/model_stat.db - a SQLite DB with all important information for further analysis